Audioslave: Audioslave (2002–2003)

-The self-titled debut album, Audioslave, was released on November 19, 2002, and entered the Billboard 200 chart at No. 7 after selling 162,000 copies in its first week.
-It was certified gold by the RIAA within a month of release, and by 2006 achieved triple platinum status.
-It is the most successful Audioslave album to date, having sold more than three million copies in the United States alone.
-Despite its commercial success, Audioslave received mixed reviews.
-Some critics lambasted the group's effort as uninspired, and predictable.
-Pitchfork Media praised Cornell's voice, but criticized virtually every other aspect of the album, deeming the lyrics "complete gibberish" and Rubin's production "a synthesized rock-like product that emits no heat."
-Other critics, however, praised the supergroup's style reminiscent of 1970s rock and compared it to Led Zeppelin and Black Sabbath, saying they added much-needed sound and style to contemporary mainstream rock.
+The band's debut album, Audioslave, was released on November 19, 2002, and entered the Billboard 200 chart at No. 7 after selling 162,000 copies in its first week.
+It was certified gold within a month of release, and by 2006 achieved triple platinum status.
+It remains the most successful Audioslave album, having sold more than three million copies in the United States alone.
+It received mixed reviews; some critics felt it was uninspired, and predictable.
+Pitchfork praised Cornell's voice, but criticized virtually every other aspect, deeming the lyrics "complete gibberish" and Rubin's production "a synthesized rock-like product that emits no heat".
+Other critics praised the style as reminiscent of 1970s rock, and compared it to Led Zeppelin and Black Sabbath, saying they added much-needed sound and style to contemporary mainstream rock.

 Audioslave made their live debut on November 25, 2002, performing a brief concert on the roof of the Ed Sullivan Theater on Broadway in New York City for the Late Show with David Letterman.
-This was the first time any band had appeared on Letterman's marquee.
-That year's KROQ Almost Acoustic Christmas was their first official paying concert, in which the band played on the first night, December 7, after giving a secret club show the night before.
-Toward the end of the band's six-song set, Cornell told the audience, "These guys saved my life this year", and the show ended with his bandmates hugging him.
+It was the first time any band had appeared on Letterman's marquee.
+That year's KROQ Almost Acoustic Christmas was Audioslave's first paying concert, in which the band played on the first night, December 7, after giving a secret club show the night before.
+Toward the end of the band's six-song set, Cornell told the audience, "These guys saved my life this year," and the show ended with his bandmates hugging him.
 Afterwards, asked to expand on his comments, he would say only that he had dragged the trio "through a trail of shit" in the past months.

-During this time, there was a rumor that Cornell had checked himself into drug rehabilitation.
-He later confirmed it in an interview with Metal Hammer that was conducted from a clinic payphone.
+Cornell later confirmed that he had checked into drug rehabilitation.
 In a San Diego CityBEAT article, Cornell explained that he went through "a horrible personal crisis" during the making of the first record, staying in rehab for two months and separating from his wife.
-He credited Morello, Commerford and Wilk with helping him rebound from the difficult period.
-He dismissed the rumors about being in rehab for OxyContin or heroin, but when asked, offered only, "Various things.
+He credited Morello, Commerford and Wilk with helping him rebound.
+He dismissed rumors about problems with OxyContin or heroin, but when asked, offered only, "Various things.
 I'm not picky.
 Mainly for drinking."